Traian Brăileanu: Academic beginnings

 Thanks to his elder brother, in 1909 he obtained a position as translator at the Romanian Legation in Vienna, where he remained until 1914.
 During this period, he took courses at the University of Vienna and undertook research at its library.
 In 1912, he published a work of epistemology, followed by one on ethics (Die Grundlegung zu einer Wissenschaft der Ethik) in 1919.
 During that interval, he became especially interested in the work of Vasile Conta, a 19th-century metaphyisician and political thinker.
 Writing in 1915, Ana Conta Kernbach identified Brăileanu as one of "the few young men who are researching [Conta's] work".

 Upon the outbreak of World War I, Brăileanu was drafted into the Austrian Army.
 Wounded, he was hospitalized in Bohemia, then moved to Lemberg with his regiment, after which he returned to Vienna.
 Meanwhile, his wife and the two children had taken refuge in Siret and then in Suceava, later returning to Austria.
 The union of Bukovina with Romania occurred at the end of World War I, and he immediately left Vienna for his native province, upon his older brother's urging.

 Beginning in 1919, Brăileanu was a librarian at his alma mater in what was now Cernăuți.
 He occupied this role until 1921, while in 1920, he became a lecturer.
 In 1924, he was named full professor at the department of sociology, ethics and politics.
 As an academic, his objective was to write survey texts of sociology, then ethics and finally politics.
-His introduction to sociology, published in 1923, was noted for on the sociological work of Conta, whom he identified as the founder of Romanian philosophy, and a personal guide.
+His introduction to sociology, published in 1923, was noted for on the sociological work of Conta, whom he identified as the founder of Romanian philosophy, and also as a personal guide.
 Following Conta, Brăileanu described a holistic social system of organic unity, grouping "social tissues", for which he eventually coined the term "human community".
 While ethics dealt with individual behavior, the community was the inextricable object of sociology.
 His first major success, this work drew positive reviews from, among others, Nicolae Iorga.
 Nicknamed "Socrates" by his admiring students, he was known to appreciate the term, considering the Greek philosopher a model.